 Its also best to walk at a brisk pace.
 A recent study says most people don’t meet their goal, and that taking fewer steps may still bring health benefits, especially if you walk at a brisk pace.
 You may not lose weight, but at the very least aim to walk over 3,000 steps at a brisk pace and limit sedentary time in order to stay healthy.

 Sometimes overlooked as a form of exercise, good old-fashioned walking can improve your health, help you build stamina and burn excess calories.
 And remember.
-Sure, 10,000 steps is great.
-It burns about 400 calories.
-But if you follow that up by buying a 500 calorie cheeseburger, you will still be back where you started!
+Sure, 10,000 steps is great, it burns nearly 500 calories.
+But if you follow that up by buying a cheeseburger, you will still be back where you started!

 Like this article?
 Subscribe to our monthly newsletter and never miss out!